kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 always scoped to a specific instance of a target/pod.
 If the pod is immediately recreated with the same name, but a different UID, a new EvictionRequest object should be created

-`.spec.interceptors` is only set by the Eviction Requester and during the EvictionRequest object create admission.
+`.spec.interceptors` is only set during the EvictionRequest object create admission.
 We do not allow subsequent changes to this field to ensure the predictability of the eviction request process.
+For example, this allows requesters to predict which pods have which interceptors, if any.
 Also, late registration of the interceptor could go unnoticed and be preempted by the eviction request controller, resulting in the premature eviction of the pod.

 `.spec.heartbeatDeadlineSeconds` could be made mutable, but we choose not to do that to make the integration easier on the interceptor side.
 That is, if the interceptor observes the deadline it can